inquisitorOzzak/PaperGap_Wallet/README.md

 First extract the zipped file as provided
 <a href="https://ibb.co/KF4cLgL"><img src="https://i.ibb.co/r48Kchc/Extract-Image.png" alt="Extract-Image" border="0"></a>

-Next move into the folder/directory until you see these files Then  double click on the `Windows Batch File` called `runscript`
+Navigate to the extracted folder.

+You should see the following files:

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/FXzMP01/Project-Files.png" alt="Project-Files" border="0"></a>

+Then  double click on the Windows Batch File called `runscript`

 If a red warning comes up, simply allow the file to run.
-Following this a `cmd` windows terminal will show up and the terminal  will install all needed dependencies and run the project for you.
+Following this a `cmd` window terminal will show up and the terminal  will install all needed dependencies and run the project for you.

-If you need to re-run the app just double click `main.py`
+If you need to re-run the app, no need to run the Batch script again, just double click `main.py`

 ___________________